|Chesapeake Bay Interpretive Buoy System|

 These buoys provide users, including scientists, boaters, and students, with information they need.
 Scientists use data to further protect, restore, and manage the Chesapeake Bay.
 Students can learn about the Bay and their environment by exploring the data.
 And boaters can plan a safer day by knowing the conditions on the Bay before they leave harbor.

-NOAA CBIBS currently consists of ten high-tech buoys monitoring key areas throughout Bay and a robust, real-time data delivery system.
+NOAA CBIBS currently delivers data from 10 high-tech buoys monitoring key areas throughout Bay and a robust, real-time data delivery system.
 Current and archived data collected by CBIBS sensors is available on the web at www.buoybay.noaa.gov, by phone at 877-BUOY-BAY, and via applications for Android and iPhone smartphones.

 CBIBS offers an ideal platform to allow for the seamless integration of data into existing and new education programs in the region.
-A cutting-edge high school science curriculum, Chesapeake Exploration, based on CBIBS data is scheduled for release in early 2012.
+A cutting-edge high school science curriculum, Chesapeake Exploration, based on CBIBS data is under development.
 NOAA has also developed the Basic Observation Buoy (BOB), an inexpensive, classroom-built buoy that supports scientific inquiry by students.
 Other NOAA education programs in the Chesapeake Bay also emphasize the use of CBIBS:

 Why Are They Needed?